Skip to main content

 • Update process instance variables and resolve incidents.

-The official clients mentioned below interact with Zeebe, the workflow engine integrated into Camunda Platform 8.
+The official clients mentioned below interact with Zeebe, the workflow engine integrated into Camunda 8.
 All clients require setting up client credentials to authenticate.
-Clients connect to Camunda Platform 8 via gRPC, a high-performance, open source, and universal RPC protocol.
+Clients connect to Camunda 8 via a mix of REST and gRPC, a high-performance, open source, and universal RPC protocol.

 Official Zeebe clients